FREQUENTLY ASKED QUESTIONS

 - Who is responsible for communicating with a student who has failed the first attempt at the master’s final examination and what information should be communicated?

-The committee chair must communicate with the student in writing to inform him or her of the reasons the first attempt at the examination was graded “fail” and what the student will be expected to do in order to pass a retake.
+The committee chair must communicate with the student in writing to inform them of the reasons the first attempt at the examination was graded “fail” and what the student will be expected to do in order to pass a retake.

 - I was asked to make revisions to my thesis as a condition of passing the final oral examination.
 How does my advisor/s certify that the revisions have been completed so that the degree can be awarded?